RayDarar/worker-items-app/README.md

 In the real project, I honestly would go by TDD approach and build tests first, but for small project it's okay (No it's not :D).

+Also to mention, there's a lot of boilerplate code that could be abstracted.
+For instance, writing pipes to perform joi validation (I could've written generic class that abstracts away the repeated code).
+But that's just about 4-5 lines savings, so in the small project like this it'll be considered as over-engineering.

 And now that api is implemented, let's start building the UI.